Last updated on December 22, 2022

-Azorius is a strategy with a heavy emphasis on flyers, auras, and tempo in general.
-It wants to whittle its opponents down and create no-win situations where racing its flyers means running through ground chump blockers that can then be equipped to said flyers.
+Azorius is a strategy with a heavy emphasis on fliers, auras, and tempo in general.
+It wants to whittle its opponents down and create no-win situations where racing its fliers means running through ground chump blockers that can then be equipped to said fliers.

 Brine Comber isn’t very powerful on its own but it’s an awesome target for auras and a great aura for your other creatures if it chump blocks.
 The spirit tokens it creates also wear pants well.